eigr/spawn/docs/install.md

 # Install

-The recommended way to install Spawn is via our Kubernetes Operator.
+The recommended way to install Spawn is via our CLI tool.

 ### Prerequisites